hemerajs/websub-hub/README.md

 - **Lead Maintainer:** [Dustin Deus](https://github.com/StarpTech)
 - **Status:** In active development

+WebSub provides a common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP web hooks.
+Subscription requests are relayed through hubs, which validate and verify the request.
+Hubs then distribute new and updated content to subscribers when it becomes available.

 ## Expectations

 - **Highly performant:** A single node can handle thousands of subscriptions.